ckoeber/foodinventory/README.md

 ####Notes
 * Do **NOT** fork the repository; upload the results of the activity to a completely separate repository on Github.

 ###Option Two - FTP UploadZip up the completed project and send the entire exercise to the provided FTP upload location in the communication for the position you are being considered for.
-Be sure to include any and all supporting SQL scripts / database(s) as well as any other items needed to run the project.###Final Submission Notes* Note that whichever option you choose you must send the final results to the same email address communicated to you.* The separate communication must use the following subject:  * **Activity ([Name of Activity Completed Here]) Results for .NET Developer Role.*** The separate communication should either have the link to the separate Github repository with the completed activity or a note mentioning that the activity was uploaded via FTP.* **No other types of submissions will be accepted.**
+Be sure to include any and all supporting SQL scripts / database(s) as well as any other items needed to run the project.

+###Final Submission Notes* Note that whichever option you choose you must send the final results to the same email address communicated to you.* The separate communication must use the following subject:
+* **Activity ([Name of Activity Completed Here]) Results for .NET Developer Role.*** The separate communication should either have the link to the separate Github repository with the completed activity or a note mentioning that the activity was uploaded via FTP.
 * **No other types of submissions will be accepted.**